LewisAJones/sepkoski/README.md

 The aim of `sepkoski` is to provide a light and easily-accessible solution to Sepkoski's compendium to support teaching exercises.
 The package provides access to:

 - Sepkoski's raw fossil marine animal genera compendium
-- A processed compendium with first and last appearance intervals updated to be consistent with the stages from the International Geological Time Scale 2022
+- Sepkoski's compendium with first and last appearance intervals updated to be consistent with international stages from the Geological Time Scale 2022
-- An interval table which documents the linked intervals in Sepkoski's fossil marine animal genera compendium with the International Geological Time Scale 2022.
-If you notice any issue or disagree with any of these assignments, please feel free to raise a GitHub issue, and I will do my best to address any issues ASAP.
+- An interval table linking intervals in Sepkoski's fossil marine animal genera compendium with the International Geological Time Scale 2022.
 - A function for plotting Sepkoski's evolutionary fauna for easy reproduction in presentations, articles, etc.

+*In updating interval names, some interpretation was required.
+The interval_table dataset documents the linked interval names.
+If you notice any issue or disagree with any of these assignments, please feel free to raise a GitHub issue, and I will do my best to address any issues as soon as possible.*

 # Installation